Fire crews respond to blaze at Cadbury's factory in Chirk

 Last updated

-The North Wales Fire Service said four crews had been sent to the Station Road site and the building had been evacuated.
+The North Wales Fire Service said staff had been evacuated and four fire crews had been sent to the Station Road premises of Mondelez International, the parent company of Cadbury, on Thursday morning (December 11).

 A spokeswoman for the fire service said: "We’re currently in attendance at a fire in a factory on Station Avenue, Chirk.